felipenlunkes/cv/index.md

   - [**Hexagonix OS**](https://github.com/hexagonix) | **2015-currently**

     - Hexagonix is ​​a simple and lightweight operating system, Unix-like and completely developed in x86 Assembly.
 Hexagonix is ​​composed by a simple monolithic kernel, called Hexagon, shell, Unix-like utilities developed in Assembly and libraries for the development of other utilities.
 In addition, it is self-hosting, with a port of the fasm assembler (flat assembler), the same used for its construction.
 It operates in 32-bit protected mode, with FAT16 support, Pentium III or higher processors and 32 MB of RAM or more.
 It can be installed on a physical machine, running natively.
 The system aims to be simple and fast, based on some concepts of the Unix philosophy, in addition to being licensed under the BSD-3-Clause license, a permissive free software license.
-At the moment, all the project documentation is in Portuguese and English, while the code comments are in Portuguese.
+At the moment, all the project documentation is in Portuguese and English, while the code and code comments are in English only.
 Hexagonix has extensive documentation covering many system, language, and hardware features.
 Documentation can be found at: github.com/hexagonix/Doc.
 The project also aims to be an educational tool, with well-commented code.

   - [**Bin S.O**](https://github.com/felipenlunkes/Bin-S.O) | **2011-2013**